QubesOS/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     This HVM have gui agent installed.
 This option disables full screen GUI virtualization and enables per-window seemless GUI mode.
-This option will be automatically turned on during Qubes Windows Tools installation, but if you install qubes gui agent in some other OS, you need to turn this option on manually.
+This option will be automatically turned on during Qubes Windows Tools installation, but if you install Qubes gui agent in some other OS, you need to turn this option on manually.
 You can turn this option off to troubleshoot some early HVM OS boot problems (enter safe mode etc), but the option will be automatically enabled at first VM normal startup (and will take effect from the next